 8) Get Professional Help [expert advice]

 If these remedies don’t work, it might be time to consult a veterinarian for their expert opinion on the matter.
-Drooling in dogs is often related to health issues they are struggling with and it’s annoying if a dog drools in car, so you should seek professional help right away before the problem gets too out of hand.
+Drooling in dogs is often related to health issues they are struggling with, and it’s annoying if a dog drools in the car, so you should seek professional help before the problem gets too out of hand.

 9) Check your dog’s mouth for abnormalities [expert advice]

 Drooling can be caused by a monster found in your dog’s mouth, such as a foreign body or tumors/cysts.
-If you notice any abnormalities, make sure you take them to a veterinarian as soon as possible to get help and keep their condition from dog drooling a lot in car worsening.
+If you notice any abnormalities, take them to a veterinarian as soon as possible to get help and keep their condition from dog drooling a lot in the car worsening.

 10) Remove objects causing discomfort [habit]

 You should also take your dog to a vet if you notice they keep rubbing their mouth on the floor or anything that seems uncomfortable to them, as this can encourage saliva production.